Mohan (director)

 Mohan's association with screenwriter John Paul has always spawned critically and commercially successful films.
 He has also associated with master writer Padmarajan in the films Idavela, Kochu Kochu Thettukal and Shalini Ente Koottukari.
 He predominantly worked during the 1980s, the golden era of Malayalam cinema.

-Personal life
+Personal life and death

-He is married to actress Anupama, the heroine of his movie Randu Penkuttikal.
-The couple have two sons Purandar Mohan & Upendhar Mohan.
+Mohan was born in Irinjalakuda on 15 January 1948.
+He was married to actress Anupama, the heroine of his film Randu Penkuttikal.
+She is a renowned Kuchipudi dancer.
+The couple had two sons: Purandar and Upendhar.

+Mohan died in Kochi, Kerala on 27 August 2024, at the age of 76.